-The Consortium is a unique collaboration of groundwater researchers and industry sponsors which was founded in 1987 at the University of Waterloo as the Consortium for Solvents in Groundwater Research.
-The original focus of Consortium research was centred on Dense Non-Aqueous Phase Liquids (DNAPLs) in groundwater and a book, Dense Chlorinated Solvents & Other DNAPLs in Groundwater History was written by Consortium members John Cherry and James Pankow and published in 1996.
-Since its inception, the Consortium has grown to conduct research on a much broader range of groundwater topics.
-In 2008, the administrative hub of the Consortium was moved to the University of Guelph where it is headed by Founding member John Cherry.
+The University Consortium (“The Consortium”) is a unique collaboration of groundwater researchers and industry sponsors which was founded in 1987 at the University of Waterloo as The Consortium for Solvents in Groundwater Research.
+The original focus of The Consortium’s research was centred on Dense Non-Aqueous Phase Liquids (DNAPLs) in groundwater.
+A book, Dense Chlorinated Solvents & Other DNAPLs in Groundwater History, was written by members of The Consortium, John Cherry and James Pankow, and published in 1996.
+Since its inception, The Consortium has grown to conduct research on a much broader range of groundwater topics.
+In 2008, the administrative hub of The Consortium was moved to the University of Guelph, where it is led by Founding member, John Cherry.

-Download the University Consortium Overview 2020 document.
+Download the University Consortium Overview 2022 document.